What Is Porchetta And How To Cook It – A Complete Guide

 Tie the Meat

 The next step is to tie the meat.
-Make a slip knot and hold it on one end of your roll.
+With a kitchen twine, make a slip knot and hold it on one end of your roll.
 Using a slip knot allows you to adjust the twine if you need to as you are tying it.
 Pull enough twine loose from the bolt to make a loop slightly larger than your roll.
 Place the loop over the roast, and move it up the roast until it is about 1 inch from your anchor knot.
 Continue making loops and placing them about 1 inch apart until you reach the other end of the roll.
 Now, run one string around the meat the other direction working it under the loops that you have placed against the meat.
 Pull the string back down the front of the roll until you reach the anchor knot.
 Tie the string to the anchor knot and trim away any excess.

 Prepare the Charcoal